saschanaz/jxl-winthumb/README.md

 1. Move to your download directory
 1. `regsvr32 jxl_winthumb.dll`, or to uninstall, `regsvr32 /u jxl_winthumb.dll`.

+You might need to restart windows for the extention to work.

 ## Build environment

 Use the stable Rust toolchain.
-Current toolchain as of 23th July 2023 is 1.71.0.
+Current toolchain as of 26th February 2024 is 1.75.0.

 ## Helpful resources